jessicacousins/blackjack_fullstack_app/README.md

 ## Packages Used

+-## Packages Used

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
 - [Vite](https://vitejs.dev/) - A fast frontend build tool and development server.
 - [Confetti](https://www.npmjs.com/package/react-confetti) - A React package to create confetti animations.
+- [Firebase](https://firebase.google.com/) - A platform for backend services including authentication, database, and hosting.
+- [React Router](https://reactrouter.com/) - A standard library for routing in React applications.

 ## Installation and Running the App